Based on backstory and how cool of an action figure they’d make.

-Figure: Grace is the only human pilot in Vanguard Squadron, which has a nice variety and I would love to add a Grace pilot figure to my collection and would put her right next to Frisk seeing is how they have the best chemistry.
+Figure: Grace is the only human pilot in Vanguard Squadron, which has a nice variety and I would love to add a Grace pilot figure to my collection and would put her right next to Frisk since they have the best chemistry.

 6. Varko Grey

 Story: The leader of the Titan Squadron gets surprisingly little screen time in this game given that he is the featured character in the promotional short film, Hunted, released before launch.
-In the short film, you get a much better understanding of his leadership and flying skills in that short and it is why he ranks this high.
-The character is gay but that is only mentioned in his bio and not really incorporated into the story or the short film (unless I missed something), which seems like a bit of a cop-out, but Star Wars often misses the mark on meaningful representation.
+You get a much better understanding of his leadership and flying skills in that short film and it is the only reason he ranks this high.
+The character is gay but that is only mentioned in his bio and a quick reference to his husband in the game, which seems like a bit of a cop-out, but Star Wars often misses the mark on meaningful representation.